 Minimum and maximum supply air temperature setpoints shall be as follows:

-The Deadband values of SATsp and SATsp-C shall be the average of the zone heating setpoint and the zone cooling setpoint but shall be no lower than 21°C (70°F) and no higher than 24°C (75°F).
+The Deadband values of SATsp and SATsp-C shall be the average of the zone heating setpoint and the zone cooling setpoint but shall be no lower than [UNITS [21°C] [70°F]] and no higher than [UNITS [24°C] [75°F]].

 The deadband setpoint is intended to provide neutral temperature air when the Zone State is deadband.
-The values of this setpoint are limited to avoid the situation where an extreme value for zone temperature setpoint forces unnecessary heating or cooling, e.g., a cold-aisle setpoint of 32°C (90°F) in a datacenter could cause unnecessary heating if this limit were not in place.
+The values of this setpoint are limited to avoid the situation where an extreme value for zone temperature setpoint forces unnecessary heating or cooling, e.g., a cold-aisle setpoint of [UNITS [32°C] [90°F]] in a datacenter could cause unnecessary heating if this limit were not in place.

 When the supply fan is proven on, fan speed and supply air temperature setpoints are controlled as shown in Figures 5.18.4.5-1 through 5.18.4.5-3.
 The points of transition along the x-axis shown and described are representative.
 Separate gains shall be provided for each section of the control map, that are determined by the contractor to provide stable control.
 Alternatively, the contractor shall adjust the precise value of the x-axis thresholds shown in Figure 5.18.4.5-1 to provide stable control.